cubeworx/mcbe-server/README.md

 ## Volumes

 The image utilizes a volume at the `/mcbe/data` path for persistent storage.
-This path contains `addons`, `artifacts`, `backups`, `worlds` and other custom configurations files.
+This path contains `addons`, `artifacts`, `backups`, `worlds` and other custom configuration files.

 You can mount this volume on the host via docker-compose:
 ```